kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 [Javascript Settings]:https://app.kissmetrics.com/product.js_settings

-### Why is Google Analytics showing more than KISSmetrics?
+### Why is Google Analytics showing more than Kissmetrics?

-Because Google Analytics doesn't track people and KISSmetrics does, GA cannot combine one person's visits from multiple computers/browsers/mobile devices into one "unique visit."
-As a result, you may see 2-5x more views in Google Analytics than in KISSmetrics because Google Analytics is double/triple/quadruple/quintuple-counting.
+Because Google Analytics doesn't track people and Kissmetrics does, GA cannot combine one person's visits from multiple computers/browsers/mobile devices into one "unique visit."
+As a result, you may see 2-5x more views in Google Analytics than in Kissmetrics because Google Analytics is double/triple/quadruple/quintuple-counting.

 ### What if I'm using auto-tagging for Google AdWords/Analytics?